Munawwar/openai-compatible-bedrock-proxy/README.md

 The deployment will output a Function URL.
 This is your API endpoint.

 Go to AWS Secrets Manager, find the secret named "BedrockProxyAPIKey" and retrieve secret - this is your API key.
-I recommend you change the secret to not have special characters (use more than 21 characters).
+I recommend you change the secret to not have special characters which get's annoying with curl requests (use 32 characters alphanumeric characters at least).

 ## Testing